 - a.
 Projects in a Floodway or 100-Year Floodplain - i.
-Projects with any improvements located in a Floodway (crosshatched in the A zone of a Flood Insurance Rate Map ("FIRM" map) are ineligible for an award of Tax Credits.
-Projects on parcel(s) of land that include a floodway, but in which the portion of the parcel that is a floodway remains undeveloped are eligible for an award of Tax Credits, but are not eligible for ADOH Gap Financing. - ii.
-Projects located in a 100-Year Floodplain (dark shaded A zone of a FIRM map must submit either:

-- evidence that the site has received a conditional or final: Letter of Map Amendment (LOMA), Letter of Map Revision (LOMR), or Letter of Map Revision Based on Fill (LOMR-F) that removes the property from a FEMA-designated floodplain location; or - 2) submit evidence that the decision making process described in 24 CFR §55.20 has been completed including all analyses and other documentation that the 8-Step Process has been completed and that no practical alternative location exists.
+Projects with any improvements located in a Floodway (crosshatched in the A zone of a Flood Insurance Rate Map ("FIRM" map) are ineligible for an award of Tax Credits. - ii.
+Projects located in a 100-Year Floodplain (dark shaded A zone of a FIRM map must submit either: - evidence that the site has received a conditional or final: Letter of Map Amendment (LOMA), Letter of Map Revision (LOMR), or Letter of Map Revision Based on Fill (LOMR-F) that removes the property from a FEMA-designated floodplain location; or - 2) submit evidence that the decision making process described in 24 CFR §55.20 has been completed including all analyses and other documentation that the 8-Step Process has been completed and that no practical alternative location exists.